murumkar/hadoop-vagrant/README.md

     $ vagrant up

-This will set up 3 machines - `master`, `hadoop1` and `hadoop2`.
+This will set up 3 machines - `masternode`, `datanode1` and `datanode2`.
 Each of them will have two CPUs and 512 MB of RAM.
 If this is too much for your machine, adjust the `Vagrantfile`.
 It will also start the cluster for you.

 The machines will be provisioned using [Puppet](http://puppetlabs.com/).
 All of them will have hadoop installed, ssh will be configured and local name resolution also works.

+### Starting the cluster first time

+Once all machines are up and provisioned, the cluster can be started.
+Log into the master, format hdfs and start the cluster.
+ $ vagrant ssh masternode
+ $ sudo bash
+ $ (root@masternode) su - hdfs -c 'echo "Y" | hdfs namenode -format' (Note that this has to be done ONLY the first time)
+ $ (root@masternode) /usr/lib/hadoop/sbin/start-all.sh

 ### Restarting the cluster

 If you want to shut down your cluster, but want to keep it around for later use, shut down all the services and tell vagrant to stop the machines like this:

-     $ vagrant ssh master
+     $ vagrant ssh masternode
-     $ (master) sudo /usr/lib/hadoop/sbin/stop-all.sh
+     $ (masternode) sudo /usr/lib/hadoop/sbin/stop-all.sh
      $ exit or Ctrl-D
      $ vagrant halt

-When you want to use your cluster again, simply do this:
+When you want to use your cluster again, run:

      $ vagrant up
-     $ vagrant ssh master
+     $ vagrant ssh masternode
-     $ (master) sudo /usr/lib/hadoop/sbin/start-all.sh
+     $ (masternode) sudo /usr/lib/hadoop/sbin/start-all.sh

 ### Destroying the cluster